-Article V, Section 1 (7.5), Colorado Constitution, and Section 1-40-124.5, Colorado Revised Statutes, require the Legislative Council Staff to prepare a ballot information booklet prior to each election in which a statewide issue will appear on the ballot.
-The purpose of the booklet is to provide voters with the text, title, and a fair and impartial analysis of each initiated or referred constitutional amendment, law, or question on the ballot.
+Article V, Section 1 (7.5), Colorado Constitution, and Section 1-40-124.5, Colorado Revised Statutes, require the Legislative Council Staff to prepare a ballot information booklet prior to each election in which a statewide issue appears on the ballot.
+The booklet's purpose is to provide voters with the text, title, and a fair and impartial analysis of each initiated or referred constitutional amendment, law, or question on the ballot.
 The analysis must include a summary of the measure, the major arguments both for and against the measure, and a brief fiscal assessment of the measure.
-The analysis may also include any other information that will help voters understand the purpose and effect of a measure.
-Any person may file written comments for Legislative Council Staff consideration during the preparation of an analysis.
+The analysis may also include any other information that will help voters understand the measure's purpose and effect.
+Any person may file written comments for Legislative Council Staff to consider during the preparation of an analysis.
+The staff considers all comments and/or proposed amendments submitted on or before the established deadlines, but uses its discretion when incorporating changes to an analysis.

 Process of Writing the Ballot Information Booklet

-The preparation of the ballot information booklet involves writing and distributing for public comment several drafts of each analysis.
+The ballot information booklet preparation involves writing and distributing multiple drafts of each analysis for public comment.
 The process culminates in a public hearing on each analysis before a legislative committee, the Legislative Council, in late August or early September.
 This memorandum describes the steps for soliciting public comment, the process for writing and distributing each analysis, and the issues the staff considers when writing an analysis and evaluating public comments.
 Please note that electronic communication is the primary method of transmitting information throughout the process.
-All information for each measure—drafts of analyses, the staff writing team, deadlines, and the text of the measure—is posted on the web at: http://www.colorado.gov/bluebook.
+All information for each measure—drafts of analyses, the staff writing team, deadlines, and the text of the measure—is posted on the web at:

 Soliciting Public Comment

-A mailing list is established for each measure for which an analysis is drafted.
-The staff begins compiling the mailing list by including the proponents, opponents, and individuals or organizations who might be affected by the measure or who are knowledgeable about the subject matter.
-Individuals may also ask to be included on the mailing list, either by calling the office at 303-866-3521, contacting a member of the staff team that is assigned to a particular analysis, or e-mailing the office at firstname.lastname@example.org.
-Everyone on the mailing list for a particular ballot measure receives a copy of subsequent drafts of the analysis and has the opportunity to comment on these drafts throughout the process.
-Once a draft is complete, it is mailed, e-mailed, and placed on the Internet so that anyone interested in commenting may do so.
-All comments submitted to Legislative Council Staff must include the name of the person(s) submitting the comment, a phone number, and, if available, an e-mail address.
+A mailing list is established for each measure when an analysis is drafted.
+To create the mailing list, staff compiles a list of potentially interested persons, including the proponents, opponents, and individuals or organizations who might be affected by the measure or who are knowledgeable about the subject matter.
+The staff contacts all of these individuals via email and asks that anyone wanting to receive the drafts of the analysis reply to the staff email in the affirmative.
+Individuals may also ask to be included on the mailing list by calling the office at 303-866-3521, contacting a member of the staff team that is assigned to a particular analysis, or emailing the office at email@example.com.

 Process for Writing an Analysis

 Preparation of an analysis involves a number of drafts.
 Up to three drafts of each analysis are prepared over the course of the summer.
 The number of drafts depends on the complexity of the measure and the time available.
 Each draft has a deadline for submitting comments.
-These deadlines are contained in a document that accompanies the first and subsequent drafts, and they are posted on the Internet.
-Anyone may file written comments for consideration by the Legislative Council Staff during the preparation of any of the drafts of the analysis.
+These deadlines are contained in a document that accompanies the first and subsequent drafts, and are posted on the internet.
+Anyone may file written comments for consideration by the Legislative Council Staff during any of the draft analysis preparation.
+Please note, the written comments become part of the public record.

 For the first draft, a staff writing team interviews a limited number of individuals who are knowledgeable about the measure, including the proponents and organized opposition.
 Based on these interviews and on their own research, staff members develop a first draft of an analysis.
-This draft is posted on the Internet and mailed or e-mailed to anyone who has indicated an interest in reviewing the draft.
-Individuals generally have about ten days to comment on the first draft.
-Upon receipt of public feedback, the staff reviews each comment and suggestion to determine whether it can be incorporated into the next draft.
+This draft is posted on the internet and emailed to anyone who has indicated an interest in reviewing the draft.
+Individuals generally have about seven or eight calendar days to comment on the first draft.
+The staff reviews the public feedback to determine whether it can be incorporated into the next draft.
 The staff considers all comments and/or proposed amendments submitted on or before the established deadlines, but uses its discretion when incorporating changes to an analysis.

-Generally within two weeks after receiving comments on a draft, staff sends out a second and perhaps third draft, incorporating suggestions received on the prior draft.
-These drafts follow the same process as the first draft.
+Generally within two weeks after receiving comments on a draft, staff sends out a second draft, after considering the suggestions received on the prior draft.
+This draft follows the same process as the first draft.
+On some occasions, a third draft is also sent out.
 Please note that comments on each draft are reviewed independently of comments received on prior drafts.
-Thus, any issues that have not been resolved must be resubmitted for additional consideration.
-All comments on the last draft must be submitted in writing.
+Thus, any unresolved issues must be resubmitted for additional consideration.
+All comments must be submitted in writing.
 A final draft is prepared for the Legislative Council meeting in late August or early September.

 Staff follows some general criteria when writing analyses and when reviewing comments to drafts.
 Because voters have varying levels of familiarity with the issues on the statewide ballot, the goal in developing the voter information booklet is to present issues in a factually correct manner while also keeping the booklet concise and readable.
-To that end, we focus on the most important points of a measure and present these points in language a lay person can understand, limiting the use of technical terms and jargon associated with programs and maintaining balance in the arguments for and against.
-We also avoid using slogan-type language that triggers a favorable or negative response to a measure but does not contribute to voter understanding of the underlying issue.
+To that end, staff focuses on the most important points of a measure and presents these points in language a layperson can understand, limiting the use of technical terms and jargon associated with programs and maintaining balance in the arguments for and against.
+Staff also avoids using slogan-type language that triggers a favorable or negative response to a measure but does not contribute to voter understanding of the underlying issue.
 Other criteria used in evaluating comments from proponents and opponents include:

 - Can the proposed language be verified?
 Is it a statement of fact or an interpretation or opinion of the results of the measure?
 Does the proposed language or fact directly apply to the measure?
 Does it have the potential to mislead the reader?